-7.7 Flood Planning Levels
+7.8 Flood Planning Levels

-Land use planning and development controls are key mechanisms by which Council can manage flood-affected areas within the study area.
+Land use planning and development controls are key mechanisms by which The Councils can manage flood-affected areas within the study area.
 Such mechanisms will influence future development (and redevelopment) and therefore the benefits will accrue gradually over time.
 Without comprehensive floodplain planning, existing problems may be exacerbated and opportunities to reduce flood risks may be lost.

 The flood planning level (FPL) is the level below which a Council places restrictions on development due to the hazard of flooding.
-Traditionally, floodplain planning has usually been based on the 1% AEP flood level + 0.5m freeboard for the purposes of applying floor level controls.
+Traditionally, floodplain planning has usually been based on the 1% AEP flood level + 0.5m freeboard.